idguozan/sales-forecasting-program/README.md

 # Sales Forecasting Program

+> **🚀 Developed by Ozan İdgü**

+This project is a Python-based sales forecasting pipeline with a **modular architecture**.
+It generates future sales predictions per product using various machine learning models and visualizes the results with comprehensive reporting.

+## ✨ Recent Updates Forecasting Program

 > **� Developed by Ozan İdgü**

 This project is a Python-based sales forecasting pipeline with a **modular architecture**.
 It generates future sales predictions per product using various machine learning models and visualizes the results with comprehensive reporting.